jochster/web-hugo-academic/content/publication/deterministic-approaches-for-bounding-gnss-uncertainty-a-comparative-analysis/index.md

 authors:
   - admin
   - schoen
-publication: In *10th ESA Workshop on Satellite Navigation Technologies and European Workshop on GNSS Signals and Signal Processing (NAVITEC)*
+publication: In *2022 10th Workshop on Satellite Navigation Technology (NAVITEC)*
 publication_short: In *NAVITEC 2022*
 abstract: >-
   Uncertainty modeling and bounding are of vital importance for high-integrity